rahul-rakshit/hello-world/README.md

 ## My First Experience Forking

 So, to be frank, I think forks are the least useful of the three types of cutlery.
 I would say that spoons are the most useful, at least if you're only allowed to choose a single cutlery hand implement.
 As in, you can't do much with only a knife.
 But a knife is super important too because you can't cut anything without a knife.
 I would only consider using a fork if I already had a spoon and a knife.
 I still think that chopsticks trump the rest.

+Also, there seems to be a merge option called --no-ff which lets you see in the logs how I forked it and merged it, as opposed to just flattening it.
+I think I like that option, so I'll just add it.